LitVISTA: A Benchmark for Narrative Orchestration in Literary Text: Further Analysis

 \subsection{Long-Range Narrative Dependencies}

-Figure~\ref{fig:dependency_distance} presents a heatmap of narrative dependency frequency as a function of absolute textual distance between dependent Verb$^+$ nodes.
-If narrative dependencies primarily followed textual proximity, the distribution would concentrate within short-distance intervals.
+As shown in Figure~\ref{fig:dependency_distance}, narrative dependency frequency varies with the absolute textual distance between dependent Verb$^+$ nodes.
+If such dependencies primarily followed textual proximity, the distribution would concentrate in short-distance intervals.

-The observed data, however, exhibits a marked deviation.
+The observed data, however, exhibit a marked deviation.
 Although short-range dependencies are common, a substantial proportion, particularly involving Impulse and Pause nodes, spans hundreds or even thousands of characters.
 Crucially, for several dependency types, long-range associations persist without attenuation.

 These findings in dependency patterns suggest that textual proximity is a weak predictor in LitVISTA. \textit{Narrative relations frequently link events that are distant in the linear sequence, because the narrative flow disrupts the timeline or plants foreshadowing}, reflecting higher-level discourse organization.
 This structural mismatch accounts for the difficulty of understanding, as span-local or next-token-biased models are ill-equipped to capture such non-local topology.